Lighting for Paintings

 Why galleries choose Banno Lighting

-Galleries and collectors choose Banno Lighting because we understand paintings and lighting at a professional gallery level.
+Galleries and collectors choose Banno Lighting because we understand how to light large paintings properly and approach painting lighting at a professional gallery level.

 We provide: